ShangitaPaul/signal-chain-fx/README.md

 The code in this repository is sample code for a guitar effects pedal emmulator.
 See full description of application below.
 For the purposes of this sample, the Tone.js library is included directly from the CDN provided by jsDelivr (https://www.jsdelivr.com/).
 Thus, a separate download of the library is not nessesary.
 When opening the index.html file in a browser, the browser will automatically fetch the Tone.js library from the CDN and execute the code in the "script.js" file.

 **NOTE:**
-The real app will allow simulate the behavior of popular and boutique effects pedals currently out in the market.
+The real app will simulate the behavior of popular and boutique effects pedals currently out in the market.
 A database of popular and select boutique effects pedals will be developed and later implemented.
 Subsequently, users will be able to craft their desired signal chain on an interactive virtual pedalboard; fullfilling a "try before you buy" purpose.

 Please read full technical description below.